NorielSylvire/42-Makefile-Template/README.md

 * Include path: used for .h or any other header files.
 Put your bonus and test headers here too!
 * Main source path: use this directory for the mandatory project's `.c` files.
 * Bonus path: used for bonus `.c` files, if you have them.
-* Test path: develop your test `.c` files, if any, here.
 * Libft path: obviously this is the path to libft.
 Remove this if your project doesn't use  libft.

 #